FORTIFIED Roofing at Lapeyre: Cost Guides by City

 - Application — Online application through LDI when program is open

-The real power comes from combining grant funding with insurance discounts:
+The real power comes from combining available grant funding with carrier-review documentation:

 - Grant covers upfront FORTIFIED upgrade cost

-Program availability: The LDI grant program opens and closes based on legislative funding.
-Check the Louisiana Department of Insurance website for current program status, or ask us—we stay current on grant availability and can help you apply.
+Program availability: The Louisiana Fortify Homes Grant (LFHG) opens and closes based on legislative funding.
+Check LDI Fortify Homes for current program status, or ask us—we stay current on availability and can help you apply.

 The FORTIFIED Certification Process